bcgov/platform-developer-docs/src/docs/secrets-management/vault-secrets-management-service.md

 Product teams can choose to use Vault or ETCD backed Kubernetes Secrets, but it is recommended that Vault be used for secrets.

 ### Change management
-Any changes to the Vault Secrets Management tool will be communicated via [#devops-vault](https://chat.developer.gov.bc.ca/channel/devops-vault) and [#devops-alerts](https://chat.developer.gov.bc.ca/channel/devops-alerts) Rocket.Chat channels.
+Any changes to the Vault Secrets Management tool will be communicated via [#devops-vault](https://chat.developer.gov.bc.ca/channel/devops-vault) and [#devops-alerts](https://chat.developer.gov.bc.ca/channel/devops-alerts) MS Teams channels.
 For major service updates, the Vault Operations team will reach out to product owners for notice.

 ### Service improvements

 Vault Secrets Management improvements include system upgrades, feature integration and issue fixing.
-The Vault Operations team conduct these operations at scheduled times, with advance notice in the #devops-vault Rocket.Chat channel.
+The Vault Operations team conduct these operations at scheduled times, with advance notice in the #devops-vault MS Teams channel.
 If disruption or downtime is expected during service improvement, the team will provide details to help teams prepare and to verify their applications.

 ### Service level
 Enterprise